AmadeusQQ/behavioral-cloning/README.md

 - Images = 13185

 # design-model
 Implement the NVIDIA model as the base architecture.
-Take in a (160, 320, 3) color image as input and output the steering angle as a float.
+Input an image array of 0 to 255 as integers and output the steering angle as a float.

 NVIDIA model
 - Source: https://arxiv.org/pdf/1604.07316v1.pdf